jentery/mdia200v4/index.md

 ### Attendance and Participation

-There is no participation or attendance mark in this course; however, it is driven by class discussion and workshops, which are difficult to record or "capture."
+There is no participation or attendance mark in this course; however, every class session will rely heavily on discussion and interaction.

 I will assume you are attending each class meeting.
 If you are unable to attend a particular meeting, then please email me in advance and coordinate with a peer to get notes and the like from the session(s) you'll miss.